VectorMethods

 Agentic search workflows

-• Use chat-session based retrieval when analysts need follow-up questions instead of one fixed query.
+• Use agentic chat-session based retrieval when analysts need follow-up questions instead of one fixed query.

-• Scope conversational search to the right indexes and prompt runs so assistants stay grounded in the intended evidence set.
+• Scope conversational search to the right indexes and extraction executions so assistants stay grounded in the intended evidence set.

 • Expose streaming answers and tool traces for review copilots, analyst workbenches, and operator-facing assistants.